NathanStrobl/CartCockpit/README.md

 An Arduino sketch that can turn an Arduino Uno/Nano into a digital instrument cluster for golf carts when paired with a few other components.

 CartCockpit / Copyright (C) 2024 Nathan Strobl / nathanstrobl34@gmail.com
-All of the software in this repository is covered under version 3.0 of the GNU General Public License; a copy of this license has been included in the root folder.
-This software may be copied, distributed, and/or modified without express permission of the author under the following conditions:
-    - The copied, distributed, and/or modified version the software remains open-source, and
-    - The copied and/or modified version of the software is distributed free of charge (i.e. users are not allowed to modify the software and then charge a price for others to use it).

-If you have any questions or feedback about this software and its license, please reach out to me at the email address listed above.

 ABOUT THIS SOFTWARE
 ====================